MarketCycle Wealth Management was developed by Dr. Stephen Aust after decades of intense systems analysis and testing.

-Besides his doctorate (and seeing patients for 25 years) and obtaining certain financial designations, Stephen has passed the examination for the highest level Series-65 financial license.
+Besides his doctorate (seeing patients for 25 years; still licensed by the Virginia Board of Medicine) and obtaining certain financial designations, Stephen has passed the examination for the highest level Series-65 financial license.
 MarketCycle Wealth Management is a Registered Investment Advisory and unlike brokers and insurance sales people, we have, by law, a fiduciary responsibility to always put our client’s interests first and to adhere to the highest standard of professional competence.
 Stephen is also a member of the National Ethics Association.
 To be a member one must have a clean past and current history as well as no ethics violations.

 Stephen Aust has a great love of the outdoors, spent years breeding and working with horses and is the author of the highly rated book: Classical Equitation Simplified.
 He strives to find a balance in (and to enjoy) all aspects of life.
 In addition, he is a self described fitness and ‘health-nut’ and spends several hours each day quietly meditating in order to clear his mind of clutter.